Jellyfish Stings: Hi-tech Microinjections

 How does jellyfish sting?

-A. Stimulants from the skin initiate discharge process.
+A. Stimulants from the skin initiate the discharge process.

 C. With 40,000xg of acceleration the needle drills a hole into the skin.